taih304/Linux-Shell/Platforms interaction/AWS/Greengrass/Implementations.md

 ```sh
 vinhtran@DESKTOP-34VG5H3:~/wsl_core_device_vinh/gdk_component/python_component$ gdk component build
 ```
+``gdk component build`` will:
+* Creates a recipe and artifacts based on the GDK CLI configuration file

-Then publish the component:
+* Creates a ZIP file that contains the component's source code Then publish the component:

 ```sh
 vinhtran@DESKTOP-34VG5H3:~/wsl_core_device_vinh/gdk_component/python_component$ gdk component publish
 ```

+``gdk component publish`` uploads the component's ZIP file artifact to an S3 bucket.
+Then, it updates the ZIP file's S3 URI in the component recipe and uploads the recipe to the AWS IoT Greengrass service.
+In this process, the GDK CLI checks what version of the component is already available in the AWS IoT Greengrass cloud service, so it can choose the NEXT_PATCH version after that version.
+If the component doesn't exist yet, the GDK CLI uses version ``1.0.0``.

 If successfully publishing, a new bucket ``bucket-name-ap-southeast-1-148349997011`` is automatically created.
 The newly created bucket's name follows the AWS naming convention ``{PLACEHOLDER_BUCKET}-{PLACEHOLDER_REGION}-{account_id}``